Singapore retains top spot as world's most competitive economy

-SINGAPORE - Singapore has retained its top spot as the world's most competitive economy in the latest edition of the IMD World Competitiveness Ranking.
+Singapore has retained its top spot as the world's most competitive economy, in the latest edition of the IMD World Competitiveness Ranking.

-The Republic held on to the top slot for a second straight year in the annual list of 63 economies, which analyses their ability to generate prosperity.
+It held on to the No. 1 position for a second straight year in the annual list of 63 economies that analyses their ability to generate prosperity.

+Making up the top five after Singapore were Denmark, Switzerland, the Netherlands and Hong Kong.

 However, Hong Kong dropped three spots on the list to settle at No. 5 this year.
-IMD attributed Hong Kong's slide to a relatively deficient performance of its economy, employment and societal framework.
+IMD attributed the city's slide to a relatively deficient performance of its economy, employment and societal framework.
 The underlying strengths of the autonomous region's economy, however, remain in place, it said.

 In fact, besides Singapore and Taiwan - which rose to 11th place from 16th - rankings for all other Asian economies dropped from their year-ago positions.

-The trade war between the United States and China damaged both the economies, reversing their positive growth trajectories, IMD said.
-The US fell seven spots to 10th place, while China slipped to 20th from 14th in 2019.
-The US was toppled from its No. 1 spot in 2019 by Singapore.
+The trade war between the United States and China damaged both economies, reversing their positive growth trajectories, IMD said.
+The US fell seven spots to 10th place, while China slipped to 20th from 14th place last year.
+The US was toppled from its No. 1 spot last year by Singapore.

 Professor Arturo Bris, director of the IMD World Competitiveness Centre, said: "The benefit of small economies in the current crisis comes from their ability to fight a pandemic and from their economic competitiveness.
 In part, these may be fed by the fact it is easy to find social consensus."

-The rankings are based on responses in the first quarter of 2020 from business executives on questions about how they perceive their country's economy and hard data from 2019.
+The rankings are based on responses in the first quarter of this year from business executives on questions about how they perceive their country's economy and hard data from last year.

 IMD noted that the factors behind Singapore's success include its strong economic performance, which stems from robust international trade and investment, employment and labour market measures.